 Errors and omissions insurance (also known as professional liability),provides financial protection if your client claims you didn’t do a good job or if you’re accused of making a mistake that causes someone to lose money.
 Accurate or not, you could have to pay to defend your business if they take legal action.
 Professional liability coverage will cover legal expenses or to amend the mistake.

 If you have employees, workers’ compensation insurance for cleaners helps offset the costs of medical bills if they get hurt or sick on the job.
 Workers’ comp can also help to cover their lost wages while they recover from accidentally falling down the stairs while vacuuming.

 This coverage is required for businesses with employees in every state except Texas.

 Commercial auto insurance is legally required in most states if you own a car or truck that’s titled to your business.
 Even if you drive your own truck to job sites, it probably won’t be covered under your personal car insurance.

 Tools and equipment insurance can be added to your general liability insurance to help cover the cost of repairing or replacing your gear, whether it’s mops or extension poles.

-Learn more about tools & equipment.
+Learn more about additional insureds.